ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 When you have an OIT in mind, you can investigate the characteristics of the tool.
 Ask fundamental questions, such as:

 - is the tool suitable for general information at `OFFICIAL` classification?
-- does the tool work in a way that is completely compatible with legislative obligations, such as compliance with data protection legislation, ability to protect then delete information in accord with data retention requirements, and methods for extracting information in a form suitable for Freedom of Information requests?
+- does the tool work in a way that is completely compatible with legislative obligations, such as:
+    - compliance with data protection legislation
+    - ability to protect and then delete information in accord with data retention requirements
+    - providing features to extract information in a form suitable for Freedom of Information requests?
 - what is the cost to try out the tool?
 What pricing model applies for more extensive or formal use?
 - what are the licensing requirements?
 - what are the hardware, software, and other operational requirements?